What We Know

 - Confluence Park in downtown Denver offers activities and outdoor recreation that reduce the park users’ combined healthcare costs by an estimated $65 million according to a study by the Trust for Public Land.

 - Data suggests that Jacksonville outcompeted other places during the pandemic in regaining the initially lost jobs and drawing new residents.
 The challenge and opportunity are to develop talent and investment attraction strategies that translate current gains to lasting competitive advantages

 Learn more about the economic benefits of riverfront activation in our Economic Impact Study, updated October 20.

 Our partners at James Lima Planning + Development have spent more than a decade guiding cities, counties and regions to create high-quality, high-impact places and spaces.
 JLP+D are experts in the economics of placemaking, focused on demonstrating the value of innovation; aligning the interests of communities, governments, institutions, developers, and businesses; and structuring public-private partnerships to drive positive change, improve quality of life, create good jobs, enhance equity, and strengthen places’ competitiveness.

 This is one of several research releases from our project.
 Explore our Public Input Summary to read about Jaxsons' other priorities, see the data and hear from your friends and neighbors in their own words.
-View the recording of our Activation Plan Presentation and explore the presentation.
+Explore the Activation Plan released in August 2022.